Ballet (music): History

 Until about the second half of the 19th century, the role of music in ballet was secondary, with the main emphasis on dance, while music was simply a compilation of danceable tunes.
 Writing "ballet music" used to be a job for musical craftsmen, rather than for masters.
 For example, critics of the Russian composer Pyotr Ilyich Tchaikovsky (1840–1893) mentioned his writing of ballet music as something demeaning.

 From the earliest ballets up to the time of Jean-Baptiste Lully (1632–1687), ballet music was indistinguishable from ballroom dance music.
 Lully created a style that was separate, wherein the music told a story.
 The first ballet d'action was staged in 1717.
 The Loves of Mars and Venus was a story told without words.
 The pioneer was John Weaver (1673–1760).
 Both Lully and Jean-Philippe Rameau (1683–1764) wrote opéra-ballets, where the story was partly danced and partly sung, but ballet music became gradually less important.

+The French danseuse Marie Sallé gained popularity during the early 18th century due to her usage of looser costuming that went against the more modestly-designed attire of dancers during this era.
+This initially scandalized audiences, but fascination from the court brought her to London where, in 1717, she danced in a production of Handel's Rinaldo, which subsequently caught the attention of the composer.
+The two crossed paths later, in 1725 and 1733 respectively, and after appearing in a widely acclaimed staging of Rameau's Pygmalion, gained far more appreciation in the English capital compared to her considerably critical Parisian audience.
+After being contracted at Covent Garden, Sallé began a long partnership with Handel which resulted in the composer writing ballet music for her in a handful of his operas, such as Il pastor fido, Ariodante and Alcina.
+After appearing onstage in man's attire, Sallé was aggressively hissed off stage and after her popularity in Britain waned, she returned to France.

 The next big step occurred in the early years of the nineteenth century, when principal dancers changed from using hard shoes to ballet pumps.
 This enabled a more free-flowing style of music to be used.
 Marie Taglioni (1804–1884) is credited with being the first ballerina to dance en pointe in La Sylphide in 1832.
 It was now possible to have music that was more expressive.
 Gradually, dancing became more daring, with men lifting the ballerinas into the air.